modernistik/parse-stack/README.md

 You may pass a hash of options that will be passed to the `Faraday` constructor.

 ## Working With Existing Schemas
 If you already have a Parse application with defined schemas and collections, you can have Parse-Stack automatically generate the ruby Parse::Object subclasses instead of writing them on your own.
 Through this process, the framework will download all the defined schemas of all your collections, and infer the properties and associations defined.
-While this method is useful for getting started with the framework with an existing app, we highly recommend definiting your own models.
-This would allow you to customize and utilize all the features availabling in Parse::Stack.
+While this method is useful for getting started with the framework with an existing app, we highly recommend defining your own models.
+This would allow you to customize and utilize all the features available in Parse Stack.

 ```ruby
   # after you have called Parse.setup